demisto/content/Packs/Netcraft_V2/Integrations/Netcraft/README.md

  |
 | Netcraft.Takedown.whois_server | String | The WHOIS data for the takedown. |
 | Netcraft.Takedown.authorisation_source | String | The source of authorisation for the takedown. will be blank if the takedown has not bee authorised.  customer
-Possible values: "customer" "netcraft"
+Possible values: "customer" "netcraft". |
- |
 | Netcraft.Takedown.escalation_source | String | The source of escalation for the takedown. will be blank if the takedown has not been escalated.
-Possible values: "customer" "netcraft"
+Possible values: "customer" "netcraft". |
- |
 | Netcraft.Takedown.restart_date | String | The latest date and time, in UTC, that the takedown was restarted, i.e. went from the "resolved \(monitoring\)" status to a contacted status.
-Will be empty if the takedown ha never been restarted.'
+Will be empty if the takedown ha never been restarted.'. |
- |
 | Netcraft.Takedown.gsb_block_status | Unknown | An array of objects containing the Google Safe Browsing block status on all platforms \(iOS, Android and Desktop\).
 Will be an empty array if the takedown is not a Phishing URL takedown, or if Netcraft hasn't tested the GSB block status for the takedown.
  |